Zack Short Preview, Player Props: Tigers vs. White Sox

-On Saturday, Zack Short (.233 on-base percentage in past 10 games, 58 points below season-long percentage) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Jose Urena.
-First pitch is at 6:10 PM ET.
+Zack Short, with a slugging percentage of .280 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers against the Chicago White Sox, with Jesse Scholtens on the hill, September 10 at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Yankees.
+He had a hitless performance in his previous game (0-for-1 with an RBI) against the White Sox.

 Zack Short Game Info & Props vs. the White Sox